 Growing Ashwagandha

-Indoor Sowing: Early Spring.
+Indoor Sowing: Not Recommended.

 Direct Sowing: Spring.

-- It is a drought tolerant plant and grows in dry soil, once established.
+- It is a drought tolerant plant.
+It grows well in sandy, well draining soil, once established and doesn’t like wet feet.

 Disclaimer